bb-drummer/my-application-base/README.md

 This Construct is bases upon ZF2s skeleton application and ZF-Commons' ZFC-User module.
 This very basic application includes modules to manage users and ACL settings, login, logout and user registration, a name/type based and maintainable options list.

-(COMMING SOON) It also contains a database backup module and a default setup routine for installation and/or application update.

 Please, take a look into the application's User Help section to get some guidance around this application.

 If you need further assistance, please do not hesitate to contact the applications support channel.

+## Features

+* public user registration with optional email confirmation and activation
+* user management
+* role, resources and acl management
+* prepared help, support and about section

+### TODO

+* finish support module
+* finish backup module
+* finish setup routine for installation and/or application update.